MicrosoftDocs/powerquery-docs/powerquery-docs/connector-alternatives.md

 # Alternatives to out-of-box connectivity in Power BI Desktop

-## Introduction

-While Power BI Desktop offers out-of-box connectivity to over 150 data sources, there may be cases where a user wishes to connect to a data source for which no out-of-box connector is available.
+While Power BI Desktop offers out-of-box connectivity to over 150 data sources, there may be cases where a user wants to connect to a data source for which no out-of-box connector is available.

-This article describes connectivity options available to users in those cases.

 ## Connectivity through generic interfaces